Auction day tips for buyers.

-Whether it’s your first time bidding, or if it has been a while since you’ve attended an auction, it is normal to feel stressed, anxious and excited during the lead-up and on the day.
-Knowing how to best prepare for an auction and how to handle yourself on the day will well-position you to securing the property.
+Whether it’s your first-time bidding, or if it has been a while since you last attended an auction, it is normal to feel stressed, anxious and excited during the lead-up and on the day.

 Before you register to bid at an auction, ensure your finances are in order.
 Having pre-approval from the bank means you know what you can afford.
 What price you’re willing to pay, and what your absolute stretch price is.
 This will shape your strategy come auction day.